-Stomach pain is common and can happen because of several possible causes.
+Stomach pain is joint and can happen because of several possible causes.
 It typically occurs after eating, but it can also come suddenly without any obvious reasons.

 Stomach pain is typically a mild condition and is nothing to worry about.
 It usually subsides on its own after a few minutes, hours, or days.